 - amendments to the whitebait fishing regulations

 - phase out export of the whitebait.

-What are the proposed regulations in the discussion document?
+What were the proposed regulations in the 2020 consultation's discussion document?

 Regulatory changes proposed in the discussion document include changing the whitebait fishing season, whitebait fishing practices, introducing whitebait refuges, and other options to improve whitebait management.